tristanic/isolde/isolde/docs/source/gui/navigation.rst

 *(NOTE: Some ChimeraX functions may change the behaviour of the centre of rotation to a mode incompatible with the behaviour described below.
-If you find things not behaving as they should (e.g. the pivot indicator no longer remains in the centre of the screen), type "cofr center showpivot true" in the ChimeraX command line or just click the ISOLDE Spotlight Mode button.)*
+If you find things not behaving as they should (e.g. the pivot indicator no longer remains in the centre of the screen), type ``cofr center showpivot true`` in the ChimeraX command line or just click the ISOLDE Spotlight Mode button)*

 If you've spent some time using ChimeraX before, you've probably already tried to zoom in using the scroll wheel.
 That won't work in ISOLDE: since model building requires regular adjustment of map contours, the scroll wheel is co-opted to perform that all-important function.
 A special zoom mode (designed to bring you inside the model while fading out background details) has instead been mapped to **shift-right-click-and-drag**.
+You can adjust the relative thickness of the slab you view (that is, the distance between front and back clipping planes) using **shift-scroll**.
 Panning (that is, translating the display up-down and left-right) is the ChimeraX standard **middle-click-and-drag**.

 Adjusting the maps